· Morning Networking Session, including lunch = $50

 We have planned to have the 2 session day full of Defence Briefings and Networking opportunities on Friday the 25th of June.

 Defence Networking Events are critical to your progress in the Defence Industry.

 This event brings people together from all around Australia for a fantastic day of networking set amongst an amazing backdrop with morning tea and lunch briefings, as well as a golf competition and then a dinner networking session as well.

 You can book in for the full day or join for a half day... but it is an event not to be missed!

-Speakers have not been locked in concrete yet, however we are in discussions with some very senior stakeholders in Government, Defence and Industry Primes who will provide updates for the year ahead.
+Speakers and sponsors are being coordinated now with some very senior stakeholders in Government, Defence and Industry Primes who will provide updates for the year ahead.

 The golf competition is an Ambrose competition, which is played in such a way that all skill levels are catered for and everyone has fun (even if you really can't hit a golf ball!).

 Medway Golf Club, 57 Omar Street, Maidstone VIC 3012